vanipoudwal/Term-5-JSF/README.md

 # Term-5-JSF
-This repository is used to write JSF Code.
+This Repository Is Used To Write Java-Server Faces Code.